K2-18b: Physical properties

 The density of K2-18b is about 2.67±0.52 g/cm3—intermediate between that of Earth and Neptune—implying that the planet has a hydrogen-rich envelope.
 (Note: An envelope is an atmosphere that originated together with the planet itself from a protoplanetary disk.
 In gas giants, atmospheres make up the bulk of the planet's mass.)
 The planet may either be rocky with a thick envelope or have a Neptune-like composition.
 (Note: A Neptune-like composition implies that apart from water and rock the planet contains substantial amounts of hydrogen and helium.)
 A pure water planet with a thin atmosphere is less likely.
 Planets with radii of about 1.5±– Earth radius are unexpectedly rare relative to their expected occurrence rate, a phenomenon known as the radius valley.
 Presumably, planets with intermediary radii cannot hold their atmospheres against the tendency of their own energy output and the stellar radiation to drive atmospheric escape.
 (Planets with even smaller radii are known as super-Earths and those with larger radii as sub-Neptunes.)

 The planet may have taken a few million years to form.
 Significant tidal heating is unlikely.
 Internal heating may increase temperatures at large depths, but is unlikely to significantly affect the surface temperature.
 If an ocean exists, it is probably underlain by a high-pressure ice layer on top of a rocky core, which might destabilize the planet's climate by preventing material flows between the core and the ocean.
 The existence of exomoons, which could affect the climate and habitability of K2-18b, has been examined.
-It appears that the Hill sphere where a moon can be held by the planet is too small to allow a moon lifespan to exceedin 10 million years.
+It appears that the Hill sphere where a moon can be held by the planet is too small to allow a moon's lifespan to exceed 10 million years.
 It is not clear whether planets like K2-18b can host exomoons; it is possible that tidal effects or orbital interactions would destroy them.